 Approval of Final Defense is the form that contains the signatures of all committee members to show that the student has successfully passed the defense and has gained their Ph.D.
-It is a very important document and should be brought to the defense for signing.
-It can be found at the back of this handbook.
+It is an essential document and should be brought to the defense for signing.
+It can be found towards the end of this handbook.
 This form, once completed, should be submitted to the Office Coordinator in the Office of Graduate and Professional Studies (gradoffice@salve.edu) for final signatures and submission to the Library and Registrar.